 ActivTrak uses a license-based billing model.
 Understanding how Users, Agents, and licenses interact is essential for efficient license management and accurate billing.
 This guide explains the relationship between these components and provides strategies for optimizing your license usage.

-Important: The number of licenses being used is directly linked to the number of User Agents actively collecting and/or storing data.
+Important: The number of licenses being used is directly linked to the number of Agents actively collecting and/or storing data.
 ActivTrak plans are billed on an annual contract basis.

 Contents